 - Small plastic bags for clean-up duties.

 - A water and food dish.

 - Pets are not permitted in the Main Inn.

 * $5.00 of each nightly pet fee is donated to the no-kill Coastal Humane Society!
 Together we have raised over fifteen thousand dollars to help homeless pets in Maine.

 Enhance your pet's stay: Highly Recommended by Roger Dodger!

 “HEAVEN GOES BY FAVOR.
 IF IT WENT BY MERIT, YOU WOULD STAY OUT AND YOUR DOG WOULD GO IN”

-There are a number of services that can be provided at their location in Brunswick, from self-service dog wash to Professional Grooming.
-Visit www.unleashed-pets.com for specifics.
+There are a number of services that can be provided by Happy Paws Unleashed at their location in Topsham, from self-service dog wash to professional grooming.
+Visit www.happypawsunleashedcom for specifics.

 The Brown Dog Inn in Freeport also offers boarding, day care and grooming services. www.browndoginn.com